rudecs/openvcloud/docs/Installation/0-MasterSpace.md

 #### Bootstrap the installation (step 1)
 To bootstrap the installation of the master cloud space, a temporary Docker container with all required components pre-installed is used.
 This container can be deleted afterwards.

-On the Controller, run this temporary containers and start a SSH session:
+On the **Controller**, run this temporary container and start a SSH session:

 ```
 mkdir /opt/master_var